eldoJr/movies-app/README.md

 </ul>

 ## Acknowledgments
 Uses a movie database API [The Movie Database API](https://developer.themoviedb.org/reference/intro/getting-started) to fetch movie data.
-Configure on .env!
+Configure on ```.env``` file!

 ## Getting Started
 To get started with this project, follow these steps: